mkalkere/NetCoreConsoleApplicationVsCode/README.md

 #### Since we have set up the necessary tools required let's begin with creating the console application.

-Before we actually start with scaffolding the console application template.
+Before we actually start with [scaffolding](http://www.dictionary.com/browse/scaffold) the console application template.
 Let's try to understand briefly the tool which helps in Scafolding, Debugging and Building the .Net Core Application - [.Net CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x) Tool.

+In simple terms it's a cross platform tool which aids in developing the .Net Applications and other high level tools.
 #### Step 1:

 Create a folder in which we will be scaffolding the project.